Tenaliraman (film)

 Tenaliraman (previously titled Jagajala Pujabala Tenaliraman) is a 2014 Indian Tamil-language historical comedy film directed by Yuvaraj Dhayalan.
 Vadivelu stars in this film in dual roles.
 Meenakshi Dixit plays the pivotal role in the film.
-The film released to mixed reviews.
+The film released to negative reviews.

 Plot

 Tenaliraman is an intelligent guy and a rebel leader who is fighting a battle against Maamannar Krishnadevarayar the King who has no time for his people and is controlled by his corrupt ministers.
 The king with 36 wives and 52 children believes his nine ministers are Navarathnams (nine jewels) of his court.
 Soon Tenaliraman is able to infiltrate into the court as he is able to charm the king with his all-round talents including singing, dancing, sharp wit and amazing sense of humor.
 Meanwhile, other ministers in the court sell out to the Chinese who want to take over the kingdom and expand their market.
 Tenaliraman comes to the king's rescue and whether he does it single-handedly forms the rest of the story.